Online Student/Staff Information and Payment Information

 Parents/guardians are encouraged to pay for the charged meal as soon as possible, as all unpaid balances must be paid in full by the end of each semester (or trimester).
-Parents/guardians of students who charge meals will be encouraged to apply for free or reduced priced meals.
+Parents/guardians of students who charge for meals will be encouraged to apply for free or reduced-priced meals.

 USDA NON DISCRIMINATION STATEMENT